leonardoscp19/Battleship---JS/README.md

 # Battleship Game

-This is a simple Battleship game where the computer draws a board where 11 ships are hidden.
+This is a simple Battleship game where the computer draws a board whith 11 hidden ships.

-The board is 10x10 and internally uses a coordinate system that uses 2-digit strings - "xy" (0-9 each digit).
+The board is 10x10 and uses a coordinate system with 2-digit strings - "xy" (0-9 each digit).

 The ships used in the game can have size 1, 2, 3, 4 or 5.